 There always has been and there currently is a tremendous need for an optimistic sense of hope, close supportive friendships, spiritual strength, and a life that has purpose.
 We are attempting to meet those needs through House Churches that meet for a meal, a lively discussion of a passage from the Bible, sharing personal needs and dreams followed by a time of prayer.
 The vast majority of ministry and caring at Hope Bible Church takes place in the House Churches.
+Some of the House Churches starting meeting on Zoom video conferencing during the Covid pandemic.
+During this time people from other states were able to join in and as a result many of the House Churches are continuing to meet via Zoom.

 Meeting in homes for ministry is nothing new.
 It is what the early church did.
 Consider the following passages: